-If you are experiencing Macular Degeneration in New Jersey, Campus Eye Group can help you monitor it.
+If you are experiencing Macular Degeneration, Campus Eye Group can help you monitor it.
 Regular eye exams, combined with self-monitoring, are the standard approach to handling this condition.

 Monitoring is important because dry AMD can turn into wet AMD.
 There are treatments for wet AMD, but they are most effective if instituted promptly.
 Time is of the essence.
 The sooner you know and act, the better your prognosis will be.